-For full information on what these checks are please see the Shelter page
+For full information on these checks, please see the Shelter page.

 What are they?

-- If you have a time limited right to remain in the UK, the Right to Rent check should be done not more than 28 days before the residential tenancy agreement comes into effect and the landlord will need to conduct follow-up checks.
+- If you have a time-limited right to remain in the UK, the Right to Rent check should be done not more than 28 days before the residential tenancy agreement comes into effect.
+The landlord will also need to conduct follow-up checks.

 - Exactly what process is the agent or landlord going to follow?

 - It is illegal for a landlord/agent to discriminate against a tenant on the basis of their nationality.

 - You cannot be evicted because your right to rent has expired - to evict you, the landlord must follow the usual process and obtain the relevant court orders, otherwise it may be an illegal eviction.